-All material including but not limited to, text, data, design specifications, diagnostics, graphics, logos, reference boards, files, images, drawings, and soare including this document and the soare itself (together and separately) is owned, controlled by, licensed to, or used with permission by Company and is protected by copyright, trademark, and other intellectual property rights.
+All material including but not limited to, text, data, design specifications, diagnostics, graphics, logos, reference boards, files, images, drawings, and software including this document and the software itself (together and separately) is owned, controlled by, licensed to, or used with permission by Company and is protected by copyright, trademark, and other intellectual property rights.
 All is being provided "as is", EVGA Corporation makes no warranties, whether express or implied, statutory or otherwise with respect to the materials and expressly disclaims all implied warranties of non-infringement, merchantability, and fitness for a particular purpose.
-In no event shall the liability of EVGA Corporation for claims arising from the use of the materials by anyone exceed the original purchase price of the materials (or replacement of the materials at EVGA Corporation's option).
+In no event shall the liability of EVGA Corporation's option).
 All information furnished is believed to be accurate and reliable.
-However, EVGA Corporation assumes no responsibility for the consequences of use of such information or for any infringement of patents or other rights of third parties that may result from its use, or use of the Soare.
+However, EVGA Corporation assumes no responsibility for the consequences of use of such information or for any infringement of patents or other rights of third parties that may result from its use, or use of the Software.
 No license is granted by implication or otherwise under any patent or patent rights of EVGA Corporation except as expressly provided herein.
 All specifications mentioned in this publication are subject to change without notice.